jeffreykegler/hoonlint/misc/whitespace.md

 * A arm marker.

+* A one-stop flat gap.

+* The arm head.

 * A one-stop horizontal gap.

-* The arm head.

-* A one-stop horizontal gap,
-  or an equivalent pseudo-join.

 * The arm body.